Updated on: 2/15/2019

 Woman Jailed, Facing Charges for Deadly Crash

-The King County Sheriff’s Office (KCSO) is currently investigating the incident and will attempt to reconstruct the accident scene to determine the speed of the vehicle at the time of the crash, as well as any possible contributing factors.
+The King County Sheriff’s Office (KCSO) is currently investigating the incident and will attempt to reconstruct the scene of the car accident to determine the speed of the vehicle at the time of the crash, as well as any possible contributing factors.

 It has been highly publicized that the woman was arrested after police arrived at the scene of the collision, as investigators have claimed that a drug recognition expert noticed possible signs of drug or alcohol impairment while interviewing the driver to get her side of the story.